Huayna Picchu or Machu Picchu Mountain? Which is better?

-However, if you are someone who is not scared of heights, is only visiting Machu Picchu for the day and want to spice up your trip, and like a challenge, and the weather is good- then either of these peaks may be a good option for you.
+However, if you are someone who is not scared of heights, is only visiting Machu Picchu for the day, want to spice up your trip, like a challenge, and the weather is good- then either of these peaks may be a good option for you.

 Remember tickets for Huayna Picchu and Machu Picchu Mountain are limited.
 So if you buy them just in case you feel like it, you are preventing someone else from having the opportunity to climb it.

 Check out our table to compare the two options:

 |Availability||Sells out most days.
 400 permits available per day||Generally always availability|

 |Total time up and back||1.5 to 2 hours||2.5 to 3 hours|